jch/styleguide/rails.md

 end
 ```

+### Avoid dynamically generating tests

+Here's an exception to keeping code DRY.
+Explicit is easier to find because jumping to a line refers to a specific test.

 ### Minimize setup and fixtures blocks

 Create objects needed for test in the test so it's easy to read and reason about